isomerpages/pa-kembangancc/Programmes/environment/_posts/2022-03-25-post-Rescued Veggie Distribution.md

 </tbody>
 </table>

-Every Wednesday afternoon, our team of dedicated volunteers will distribute the rescued veggies & fruits from Pasir Panjang Wholesale Centre for our Kembangan residents.
+Every Wednesday afternoon, our team of dedicated volunteers will distribute the rescued veggies & fruits from Pasir Panjang Wholesale Centre for our Kembangan residents. *While Stock Lasts

-<div><center><a class="bp-button is-uppercase search-button" style="background-color:darkblue; color:white" href="form.gov.sg"> Click here to Register Now! </a></center></div>